MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.1.0/Add-AzureRmLoadBalancerInboundNatRuleConfig.md

 ### Example 1: Add an inbound NAT rule configuration to a load balancer
 ```
-PS C:\>$slb = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
+PS C:\> $Slb = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
-PS C:\> $slb | Add-AzureRmLoadBalancerInboundNatRuleConfig -Name "NewNatRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350  -EnableFloatingIP
+PS C:\> $Slb | Add-AzureRmLoadBalancerInboundNatRuleConfig -Name "NewNatRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350  -EnableFloatingIP
 ```

 The first command gets the load balancer named MyloadBalancer, and then stores it in the variable $slb.

-The second command uses the pipeline operator to pass the load balancer in $slb to **Add-AzureRmLoadBalancerInboundNatRuleConfig**, which adds an inbound NAT rule configuration to the load balancer.
+The second command uses the pipeline operator to pass the load balancer in $Slb to **Add-AzureRmLoadBalancerInboundNatRuleConfig**, which adds an inbound NAT rule configuration to the load balancer.

 ## PARAMETERS